xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Delete the resource group in which you placed your Azure resources.

-1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top
+1. From the Portal, navigate to the blade of your **Resource Group** and select **Delete** in the command bar at the top.

-2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**
+2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

-3. If you created a different resource group for your virtual machined, be sure to delete that as well
+3. If you created a different resource group for your virtual machined, be sure to delete that as well.

-4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website
+4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

-You should follow all steps provided _after_ attending the hands-on lab.
+You should follow all steps provided *after* attending the Hands-on lab.